 Securities Employment Issues

-As noted below, the transition from a brokerage firm to an investment advisory firm involves its own unique set of issues, and an entirely different regulatory environment, with different regulators, and different rules.
+As noted below, the transition from a brokerage firm to another firm, or to an investment advisory firm involves its own unique set of issues, and an entirely different regulatory environment, with different regulators, and different rules.
 As more and more professionals realize the advantages of using a fee-based model for the benefit of their clients, they realize the advantage of leaving the brokerage world and moving to the investment advisory side of the business.
 Mr. Astarita has been at the forefront of this move away from commission business and the overwhelming regulatory environment and has helped transition brokers to advisors for decades.

 That same experience provides the foundation for the negotiation and resolution of employment separation agreements, waivers and modifications to non-compete agreements and promissory notes.